 Factors Leading to Price Rise in Gold

-Purchasing gold jewellery or making an investment in gold is hitting hard to the buyers and investors due to the rise in price.
+Purchasing gold jewelry or making an investment in gold is hitting hard the buyers and investors due to the rise in price.
 The price of gold for 10 grams in India has crossed 40,000, which is the highest of all time.
-Even gold prices in global markets are at six-year high of $1,500 per ounce.
+Even gold prices in global markets are at a six-year high of $1,500 per ounce.
 Lots of factors are attributed to the rise in gold prices some of which we have deciphered for you.

 Gold Price in Global Market